Table of Contents Show

 Cancer Research with PDX Models

-Once the tumour in the mice is fully grown, tumour fragments are taken and implanted into other mice.
-This process is repeated when the second line of mice have their tumours fully grown – and is known as ‘passaging.’
+Once the tumor in the mice is fully grown, tumor fragments are taken and implanted into other mice.
+This process is repeated when the second line of mice have their tumors fully grown – and is known as ‘passaging.’

 The Relevance of PDX Models Today